GuillaumeTrck/NGS-Metagenomics-Lab-Amplicon-Workflow-16S-18S-ITS-/README.md

 This repository documents a hands-on NGS lab project: from environmental sampling and amplicon library prep to Illumina MiSeq sequencing and downstream metagenomic analysis (QC, trimming, taxonomic classification, diversity indices, and result comparison across pipelines).

+This group project was carried out during my first year of a master's degree at the Haute école en Hainaut in 2023.

 ## Overview
 - Samples: environmental soil, river water, compost, and spoiled potato juice.
 - Targets: 16S (bacteria/archaea), 18S (eukaryotes), ITS (fungi).